Weekly Innovation Challenge

 The goal of the competitions is for students to exercise their minds and creativity, just as they would their bodies.
 Challenges have included a wide variety of topics—from designing the tallest free-standing structure using spaghetti sticks to creating a “green” toaster box design.
 Winning teams have been from all sorts of disciplines.
 The first team to win was three female sophomores, including an aerospace engineering, political science and investigative medicine major.

-Alumni or industry professionals that have competition ideas and would like to make recommendations can contact Brooke Lund at firstname.lastname@example.org or 314-977-7820.
+Alumni or industry professionals that have competition ideas and would like to make recommendations can contact Sridhar Condoor, Ph.D. at email@example.com or (314) 977-8444.

 How to Participate